plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 Let's breakdown what the new code does;
 >```
 > Browser --- request: GET URL ------> App Server
->                                      App Server --- SELECT query--> Database
+>                                      App Server --- SELECT query ---> Database
->                                      App Server <-- results ARRAY ---- Database
+>                                      App Server <-- confirmation ---- Database
-> Browser <- response: RENDERED PAGE-> App Server
+> Browser <- response: REDIRECT------> App Server
 >```

 1. **The web server receives a GET HTTP request from a browser** - either by entering a URL into their browser, or clicking a hyperlink.
 2. **The web server makes a DELETE query to the database**, using the `id` in the URL to complete the query.
 3. **The web server waits for results of the query**; the contents of the results returned are not particularly important, but we want to know when the request is complete and that there was no error.
-4. **The web server uses the query results to form and send the HTTP response back to the browser**; Rather than render a new page, the server sends a "redirect" that navigates the user back to the homepage to see.
+4. **The web server uses the query results to form and send the HTTP response back to the browser**; Rather than render a new page, the server sends a *redirect* (HTTP status code 302) that navigates the user back to the inventory page, where the user can visually confirm the removal of the item.
+Such a response is essentially an instruction for the browser to navigate to (that is, send *another* GET request) a different URL
+    > Alternatively, the server could respond by rendering a special page with a message confirming the success of the deletion, with a link back to the inventory page.
+Such a confirmation page might be clearer, but often times a redirect is simpler, cutting out what might be a tedious extra click for the user.

 Now test out the handler by entering URLs into your browser of the format `/stuff/item/:id/delete`, replacing `:id` with the `id` values of entries in the database's `stuff` table (e.g. 1, 2, etc.).

-> If we wanted, we could instead render a special response/page that gives the user confirmation of their successful deletion.
-However, being redirected immediately to the inventory page where the user can visually confirm the removal of the item also communicates the success of the operation.

 Re-run your `db_init.js` script to re-set your database afterwards.